mottaquikarim/PYTH2/src/Topics/loops.md

 ## Control Flow with `break`, `continue`, & `else:`

 Something very important to watch out for here is falling into an **infinite loop**.
 This is one of the most common traps and can make your code go crazy running the loop over and over without moving through the rest of the program!
+It happens when you do not have proper control flow in the loop's code.

-The **`break` keyword**, the **`continue` keyword**, and the **`else:` statement** are three core ways to help control the flow and logic within your loops.
+The **`break` keyword**, the **`continue` keyword**, and the **`else: ` statement** are three core ways to help control the flow and logic within your loops.

 #### The `break` Keyword
 In a Python loop, the `break` keyword *escapes the loop*, regardless of the iteration number and regardless of how much of the loop code it has completed on its current iteration.
 Once a break executes, the program will continue to execute after the loop.